Allergy, Asthma, and Immunology

 A detailed look at how to follow a peanut-free diet for your child, including how to read food labels.

 Poison ivy rash is an allergic reaction to poison ivy.
-Poison ivy is very common plant in the U.S. It is similar to two other plants called poison oak and poison sumac.
+Poison ivy is very a common plant in the U.S. It is similar to 2 other plants called poison oak and poison sumac.
 The plants cause allergic dermatitis.

 Detailed information on pollen allergy, also called hay fever, including information on which plants produce the most pollen and allergic rhinitis prevention during pollen season